-Or for the easiest and quickest option… cereal bars – perfect as a snack too.
+Or for the easiest and quickest option… cereal bars!
+Perfect for a quick and easy breakfast and as a snack too!

 Premade sandwiches can be kept in your cooler ready to be scoffed whenever you feel peckish.
 Keep lots of other little treats hidden away in your cooler ready to snack on; anything from mini sausage rolls to chocolate, to fruit.
 Whatever takes your fancy you can have.

 Tip: If you don’t want to spend every meal time cooking, make sure you take plenty of snacks to keep you dancing all weekend.
 Packs of dried nuts are a great idea; they are a good source of energy to keep you going in between meal times when you’re stuck in the middle of the crowd.

 Pre-made dinners from home can be transferred to the festival campsite.
 Chilli con carne, stew, curry, you name it, whatever you like make it at home, store it in containers and leave it in your cooler to stay fresh until you’re ready to eat it.
 It won’t take long to heat up on your stove.

 Don’t restrict yourself just because you're at a festival, you can eat whatever you want!